-Age Gender Nationality

-65 Male Malaysian

-Date of appoi ntment: Length of tenure as Director:
+Age Gender Nationality 65 Male Malaysian Date of appointment: Length of tenure as Director: Date of appoi illileit.
+Length of tenure as Director.

 - · Member, Board Audit Committee - · Member, Board Risk Management Committee

 • MSIG Insurance (Malaysia) Berhad

 - Chairman of the Audit Committee of MSIG Insurance (Malaysia) Berhad (2019 present) - · An examiner for the Malaysian Institute of Certified Public Accountants professional examinations in respect of a particular subject before being appointed as a reviewer for the same subject (1990 - present) - Member of CIMB's top management team, and a member of all its major risk committees (2006 2018) - Retired as the Group Chief Internal Auditor of CIMB Group, after serving 27 years in CIMB (1991-2018) - · Has more than 40 years of experience covering internal and external auditing, accounting, corporate finance and advisory, corporate governance and compliance